 In addition, service scenarios for resource usage and resource providers were defined.

-Other related research marketplaces were examined to understand how our activity compares to them.
+Other related research marketplaces were examined to understand how this activity compares to those.

 A Business Model to describe and classify an EGI marketplace and in an “open science commons” space was defined.